Halfmoon Township is governed in accordance with the Commonwealth of Pennsylvania Code of Laws for a Second Class Township.

 Open Space Preservation Board

 The Open Space Preservation Board is comprised of seven collective members including: five volunteer members; one sitting member of the Board of Supervisors and one sitting member of the Planning Commission.
 Members are appointed by the Board of Supervisors at the organizational meeting for four-year staggered terms.
 They are an advisory and review board.
 The main responsibility of the Open Space Preservation Board is to assist the Board of Supervisors in devising and implementing procedures for preserving open space and for efficient use of funds provided under the open space preservation program.
 The Open Space Preservation Board meets on the 1st Wednesday of each month.
 The meetings are held at the Halfmoon Township Community Center meeting room and are open to the public.

 The Board of Auditors is comprised of three elected members who serve a six-year term.
 Auditors set the salary of any Township Supervisors employed by the township.
-The main function of the Board of Auditors is to conduct the audit each year.

 The position of Township Engineer is a yearly appointment by the Board of Supervisors.
 The Engineer performs duties as the Board of Supervisors may direct and reports his/her activities to the Board at their monthly meetings.
 He/she works closely with the Planning Commission, Zoning Officer, and Roadmaster.

 The Tax Collector is an elected official responsible for collecting Real Estate Taxes.
 The Tax Collector is elected for a four-year term.
 He/she also collects Real Estate taxes for the School District and County and disperses the correct amount of taxes to them.